 As the music mellowed out immediately after “the underlying theme” he pressed the button for a medium-sized cup of coffee.

 When the Keurig began gurgling and hissing at him, he didn’t hear it.
-The sound was masked by the app running the music on his phone and all he could hear was the pleasant twittering of birds in spring.
+The phone app that was piping in Limelight briefly paused to drown out the sound; all he could hear was the pleasant twittering of birds in spring.

 Background Music™ was the latest in personal assistance from Lifespotting Inc.